guiYMOUR/mindustry-Extra-Utilities-mod/README.md

 - English | [中文](README_cn.md)

-- This module does not affect the game balance, and enrich the content of the game, making the original game easier
+- This mod does not affect the game balance, and enrich the content of the game, making the original game easier

 - QQ Group①：613420467, the password is included in the mod description